 What Are Ketone Bodies?

-Strictly speaking, ketone bodies encompass three compounds, namely, acetoacetate, b-hydroxybutyrate and acetone, with the major circulating form being beta-hydroxybutyrate1.
-Ketone bodies are generated under conditions of limited carbohydrate availability, such as fasting or low carbohydrate diets1.
-In such instances, the body’s stores of carbohydrates are depleted and the body is forced to increase its use of fatty acids to make up the energy deficit.
+Strictly speaking, ketone bodies encompass three compounds, namely, acetoacetate, beta-hydroxybutyrate (BHB) and acetone, with the major circulating form being BHB.
+Ketone bodies are typically generated under conditions of limited carbohydrate availability, such as fasting or low carbohydrate diets.
+In such instances, the body’s stores of carbohydrates are depleted and it is forced to increase the use of fatty acids to make up the energy deficit.

 Physiological vs Pathological Ketosis